 You can connect Looker to a Databricks cluster using JDBC.

-In Databricks, get your cluster’s server hostname, port, and HTTP path, using the instructions in Connecting BI Tools.
+Get your cluster’s server hostname, port, and HTTP path, using the instructions in Connecting BI Tools.

 In Looker, go to Admin > Connections > New Database Connection.